June 2019: Paragraph 26 has been amended regarding the process used when an individual is placed in a care home within their existing authority.

 25) Where an individual is eligible for NHS CHC, the relevant Clinical Commissioning Group (CCG) is responsible for care planning, commissioning health and care and support services, and for case management.
 Local authorities will continue to have a wider role, for example in relation to safeguarding responsibilities.
 However, if a review of a person’s care and support needs subsequently determines that the individual is no longer eligible for NHS CHC – perhaps because they needed intensive health and care following an operation and they have now recovered – the NHS ceases to be responsible for the provision of the person’s care and support.
 Instead, the responsibility for the provision of care and support to meet eligible needs falls to the local authority in which the person is ordinarily resident.

-26) Where a person has been provided with NHS accommodation as part of a package of NHS CHC, then prior ordinary residence is retained, based on the local authority in which the person had been previously ordinarily resident.
+26) Where a person has been provided with NHS accommodation as part of a package of NHS CHC, then prior ordinary residence is retained.
 Therefore, where a person is placed in a care home (or other accommodation funded by the NHS) in another local authority area for the purpose of receivingNHS CHC, they continue to be ordinarily resident in the local authority area in which they were ordinarily resident before entering the NHS accommodation.
 Where a CCG places a person in such accommodation, it should inform the person’s local authority of ordinary residence and, if the person is placed ‘out of area’, it is also good practice for the CCG to inform the local authority in which the care home is located.

 27) Where a person is accommodated in a care home as part of their package of NHS CHC, it is possible that they may cease to be eligible for NHS CHC, but still need to remain in their care home, or to be provided with accommodation elsewhere.
 In such a case, the local authority in whose area the person was ordinarily resident immediately before being provided with NHS accommodation would be the authority responsible for arranging care and support to meet the person’s eligible needs, and for funding the person’s accommodation, subject to any financial assessment.